MarioBassem/inventory_api/README.md

 # Inventory API
-An API for small-sized shops to help with inventory management.
+An API for shops to help with inventory management.